![]() |

 ||||||||

-As of 2008, Sears Tower remains the tallest skyscraper in the western hemisphere and the largest commercial-use office building (in rentable square footage) in the United States.
-Annually 1.3 million people visit the observation deck alone, making the "Big Store" the 7th most popular tourist destination in Chicago (Source: Chicago Tribune, Sept 14, 2006).
+As of 2023, Sears Tower not only remains the tallest office building in the western hemisphere by roof height, but also the second-largest private office building.
+Annually 1.3 million people visit the observation deck alone, making The Big Store the 7th most popular tourist destination in Chicago (Source: Chicago Tribune, Sept 14, 2006).
 In addition, a recent public poll conducted by the American Institute of Architects, in commemoration of its 150th anniversary, ranked Sears Tower as America's third favourite Chicago architectural landmark.
+(Sign Guestbook) (Read Guestbook)

 Graphical comparison of Sears Tower to similar skyscrapers.
 Recent news headlines about Sears Tower.
 Historic news headlines about Sears Tower.
 Awards and Acknowledgments: